 Welcome to Y4!

-Home learning menus are available on the website every half term highlighting activities and projects the children can complete based on their current topic.
+Home learning menus are given out at the start of every half term highlighting activities and projects the children can complete based on their current topic.

 Books to enjoy at home!